-Attendance is monitored regularly by the Attendance Officer who will report concerns to the Extended Schools and Attendance HLTA and the Education Welfare Officer.
+The school's Attendance Officer and Pastoral Team work closely in partnership and will report concerns to the Extended Schools and the Education Welfare Officer, where necessary.

-- Extended Schools and Attendance HLTA will contact parents to arrange an appointment to discuss non-attendance - If non-attendance continues parents will be invited to school for a formal meeting with the Attendance Officer and/or Community Engagement and Attendance HLTA and Education Welfare Officer. (if parents fail to attend without explanation the Education Welfare Officer will accept the case work responsibility). - The Attendance Officer will monitor for a 4 week period the pupil's attendance. - If no improvement in the pupil's attendance the Education Welfare Officer will be informed and the full case work responsibility will be transferred to the Local Authority.
+If non-attendance continues parents will be invited to school for a formal meeting with the Headteacher and Education Welfare Officer. (if parents fail to attend without explanation the Education Welfare Officer will accept the case work responsibility).

+- The Attendance Officer will monitor for a 4 week period the pupil's attendance. - If no improvement in the pupil's attendance the Education Welfare Officer will be informed and the full case work responsibility will be transferred to the Local Authority.